DarshilShah-12/YouTubeWrapped/README.md

 Although this application is nowhere near as flashy as its audible counterpart, I had to jump over a few hurdles throughout the process that piqued my interest and made the project a fun challenge.

-Example images of the output video are shown below.
+Sample frames from the output video are shown below.

 ![welcome](/img/welcome.png)